dosemu2/dosemu2/doc/README.txt

    Make use of the -input command-line option, such as
        dosemu -input 'dir > C:\\garbage\rexitemu\r'

-   The '...' will be 'typed in' by dosemu exactly as if you had them typed at the keyboard.
+   The '...' will be 'typed in' by DOSEMU exactly as if you had them typed at the keyboard.
 The advantage of this technique is, that all DOS applications will accept them, even interactive ones.
 A '\' is interpreted as in C and leads in ESC-codes.
 Here is a list of the